The RCT committee will take into account the following key questions when assessing each section of the application.

 If relevant, discuss the involvement of any proposed partner(s).

-Applications submitted to the RCT committee must be structured according to the headings provided below.
+Irrespective of the suggested peer review committee, all applications containing an RCT as a major component must be structured according to the headings provided below.

 1.1 What is the problem to be addressed?